agentcontest/massim_2018/docs/scenario.md

 Facilities are placed randomly on the map.
 Each facility has a unique name and location.

+It is possible for blackouts to occur in the city causing some facilities to be out of order for a small number of steps.
+Agents are not able to recognize facilities that are affected by a blackout and will only be able to perceive that a facility is currently not working when they get the corresponding failure code after executing an action in this facility.

+Currently only charging stations are affected by blackouts.

 #### Shops

 In __shops__, items can be bought at prices specific to the particular shop.
 Each shop only offers limited quantities of a subset of all items.
 However, items are restocked after a number of steps.